cooperdk/YAPO-e-plus/README.md

 # YAPO e+
 ## Yet Another Porn Organizer (extended plus)

+#### ATTENTION!
+Development takes place in develop, which is much more rich in features than this (master) build.
+Please consider checking out/downloading from develop, as it is usually stable enough for usage.

 #### *The YAPO website is coming soon!*

 *If you don't want to mess with Python and all the dependencies, there is an installer (Windows 10 64-bit) located here: https://github.com/cooperdk/YAPO-e-plus/releases.
 It may not include newer commits, please check the changelog and you can manually update the YAPO code after installation.*